 INTERNAL CONTROL SYSTEM AND THEIR ADEQUACY

-With focussed approach towards core business of infrastructure and renewable energythe Board regularly reviews the risk management strategy of the Company.
+With focused approach towards core business of storage infrastructure and renewableenergy the Board regularly reviews the risk management strategy of the Company.
 Thedetailed analysis of risk and concerns of the Company is provided in the ManagementDiscussion and Analysis Report forming part of this Annual Report.

 PARTICULARS OF EMPLOYEES

 The information required under Section 197(12) of the Companies Act 2013 read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 is annexed herewith as Annexure IV to this report and the informationrequired under Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is provided in a separate annexure forming part of thisReport.
 Further the Annual Report is being sent to the members excluding the aforesaidannexure.
 In terms of provisions of Section 136 of the Companies Act 2013 the saidannexure is open for inspection at the Registered office of the Company.
 Any memberinterested in obtaining the same may write to the Company Secretary at the RegisteredOffice of the Company.